austin-hua/OS_Project1/README.md

 Problem description: http://rswiki.csie.org/dokuwiki/courses:107_2:project_1

 Kernel files can be compiled along with kernel v5.0.3 - v5.0.6.
+Kernel v5.0.6 could be downloaded at https://www.kernel.org/pub/linux/kernel/v5.x/linux-5.0.6.tar.xz.
 For other versions, use kernel/proj1.c directly, but other files may need to be merged manually.

 It's easy to compile the kernel, but the installation process may differ by your distribution.